Dual-Anonymous Guidelines for proposal preparation and submission

 - When citing literature and providing references, especially in the case of self-referencing, third person neutral wording must be used.
 For instance, the sentence “as we have demonstrated in Galilei (1610)” must be rephrased as follows: “as shown by Galilei (1610)”.

-- Future time awarded at other facilities for the same science case (and which has not produced any data yet) must be cited in an impersonal way, and referred to using the "(private communication)" expression.
-For example, the sentence: "We have obtained 30 orbits of HST time (HST001) for..." must be replaced by: "Thirty orbits of HST time were awarded for... (private communication)".
+- Future (or current) time awarded at other facilities for the same science case to the proposing team must be cited anonymously, without reporting any name of programme ID.
+For example, the sentence: "We have obtained 30 orbits of HST time (programme HST001, PI: Galilei) for..." must be replaced by: "Thirty orbits of HST time were awarded to our team for...".

 - Acknowledgments must be avoided, and so must references to possible grant funding (the latter can be listed in the Background & Expertise section of the proposal).

 One of the main difficulties encountered by the applicants while quoting in an anonymous way their previous work, data, data-reduction tools and/or modelling capabilities, is the fear that, in the lack of a proper and explicit citation, the reviewers would not trust them.
 Also, applicants may refrain from using the first person (though anonymous) fearing that this would violate to some extent violate the anonymisation guidelines.